 - Wrongful death of a loved one

 Insurance companies might try to convince you that your injuries aren’t serious enough to justify lost wages.
 Our lawyers are here to help prove them wrong.
-Call the skilled Baltimore car accident lawyers at William G. Kolodner, P.A. to learn more.
+Call the skilled Baltimore car accident lawyers at William G. Kolodner Personal Injury Lawyers to learn more.

 In Maryland, you only have three years to file a personal injury lawsuit for compensation after a car accident.
 After three years have passed, you lose your right to pursue compensation from the negligent party.